10 Best Amazon Seller Tools & Apps for Beginners

 3. Keepa

 Keepa tracks price and sales rank history for nearly every product on Amazon, going back years in some cases.
-It is an essential tool for answering the question every beginner asks but often skips: does this product sell consistently, or did it just have a good month?
+It is an essential app for answering the question every beginner asks but often skips: does this product sell consistently, or did it just have a good month?
 A product with 500 monthly sales in October might have 50 in February.
 Without Keepa, you would not know until you were sitting on unsold inventory.
 The browser extension embeds price history charts directly into Amazon product pages, so verification becomes part of your natural browsing workflow rather than an extra step.

 - Price history charts showing 30-day, 90-day, 1-year, and all-time trends.